 Jeremiah 20:9 / Acts 4:20 / 2 Corinthians 4:13

 C. By our actions.
-It is sad but true that Christians can say one thing, do another and still feel satisfied that they are good servants of Christ.
-They walk in self deception and thus deny Christ to the watching world.
+It is sad but true that Christians can say one thing but do another, while still feeling satisfied that they are good servants of Christ.
+They walk in self deception and deny Christ to the watching world.

 Psalm 36:2 / James 1:22, 26